tarwn/lessthandot-hugo/blogs/content/posts/2010-12-17-clean-code-and-project-failure-or-risk-i.md

 So the lack of clean code is not, in and of itself a failure, it is an increase in risk which indicates a willingness to accept a higher cost for each change.
 The slower or more expensive the changes, the easier it is to get bogged down, behind, or cancelled.

 > Managing complexity is the most important technical topic in software development.
-In my view, it’s so important that Software’s Primary Technical Imperative has to be managing complexity.
+In my view, it's so important that Software's Primary Technical Imperative has to be managing complexity.
 >
 > <div style="text-align: right">
 >   Steve McConnell, Code Complete